hpe-dev-incubator/hpe-dev-portal/content/blog/accessing-hpe-data-fabric-s3-storage-from-spring-boot-s3-micro-service-deployed-in-k3s-cluster.md

 1. Login to control plane node of K3s cluster.
 Create/Copy the df-s3-springboot-k3s-demo.yaml  to the node.

-2. Execute “kubectl apply -f df-s3-springboot-k3s-demo.yaml”. if required we can specify the namespace option.
+2. Execute “kubectl apply -f df-s3-springboot-k3s-demo.yaml”.
+If required, you can specify the namespace option.

 3. Check the pod creation status by using command “kubectl get pods -l app=df-s3-springboot-k3s-demo -o wide”